Our board of directors is responsible for overseeing our strategy and governance. Chair of the board is Barbara Anderson.

 His extensive experience includes his role at the UK Committee on Climate Change where he was chief executive between 2014 and 2017.
 Matthew oversaw the Committee’s work, including its advice to Parliament where he influenced legislation and policies relating to greenhouse gas reduction and adaptation to climate change.
 Earlier in his career he worked in the UK Prime Minister’s Strategy Unit.

-Jim Metcalfe is the chief executive of College Development Network (CDN), a Scotland-based charitable company supporting innovation and performance improvement in vocational education.
+Prior to joining Fife College, Jim was chief executive of College Development Network (CDN), a Scotland-based charitable company supporting innovation and performance improvement in vocational education.
+In that role, Jim chaired the college sector’s climate emergency expert group.

 Prior to joining CDN, Jim worked for five years as head of projects and development for nationwide philanthropic foundation the Carnegie UK Trust.
 Before that, he was an aide to MPs Gordon Brown and John Healey and a director of the charity Age Concern.
 With Carnegie UK, Jim designed and grew TestTown, the UK’s biggest retail business skills programme for young people, and the Community Shares Scotland social finance initiative.
 He also supported environmental projects like the Lost Effra community water pilot and the Growing Livelihoods food production scheme.